toccifrancesco/Discrete-components-audio-amplifier/README.md

-  -Two heatsinks, to be placed on both sides right where the power transistors face towards the PCB outline -A 220V (or whatever is standard in your country) to +28V 0V -28V (dual output) toroidal transformer -A grounded metal base plane, so that all the mounting screws provide secure grounding to the components -An MH-M18 Bluetooth module (such as
-  -A 220V to 5VDC power supply
-  -An enclosure, if you wish.
+  -Two heatsinks, to be placed on both sides right where the power transistors face towards the PCB outline -A 220V (or whatever is standard in your country) to +28V 0V -28V (dual output) toroidal transformer -A grounded metal base plane, so that all the mounting screws provide secure grounding to the components -An MH-M18 Bluetooth module (such as https://amzn.eu/d/1KDv10z) -A 220V to 5VDC power supply (such as https://amzn.eu/d/5lVEZ71) -An enclosure, if you wish.

 In this repository you'll find all the files needed for production or further developing, and also some screenshots.